eriktaubeneck/eriktaubeneck.github.io-backup/source/_posts/2014-01-23-on-markdown.md

 comments: true
 categories: [design, Markdown, LaTeX]
 ---
-## In the beginning, their was LaTeX
+## In the beginning, there was LaTeX

 As a former mathematics student, I have an unusual soft spot for [LaTeX](http://www.latex-project.org/).
 Despite it's obscenely verbose and quirky syntax, it was more than a breath of fresh air compared to Word's Equation Editor.
 (It required a highlighting, 4 clicks, and keyboard input to create an exponent, if I remember correctly.)
 But not only does LaTeX keep your fingers on the keyboard, it's output is [the most beautiful thing I've ever laid eyes on](http://www.somethingofthatilk.com/index.php?id=135).
 I mean, just look at this inequality: